codinngar/notes/java.md

 - when used with a variable it means this variable's value cannot be changed
 - when used with a class it means that class cannot be subclassed (inherited)

+## Abstract
+- abstract classes cannot be instantiated but they can have a subclass
+- abstract methods are declared without implementation and the subclasses of the abstract class must implement the abstract methods

 ## Method Chaining
 ```java
 // Box.java